Overview

 Note: Network traffic paths is experimental and is not yet stable.
 Do not deploy network traffic paths widely in a production environment.

-Configure network traffic paths to allow the Agent to automatically discover and monitor network paths based on actual network traffic, without requiring you to specify endpoints manually.
+Configure network traffic paths to allow the Agent to automatically discover and monitor network paths based on actual network traffic, eliminating the need to manually configure individual endpoints.
+See exclude CIDR ranges to filter specific network ranges.

 Enabling Network Path to automatically detect paths can generate a significant number of logs, particularly when monitoring network paths across a large number of hosts.